-Heat Roadmap Europe (HRE) is a series of three studies that have been carried out since 2012.
-These studies resulted in a total of 18 different reports, primarily relating to the long-term changes that are necessary to implement in order to decarbonise the heating and cooling sector in Europe.
+Heat Roadmap Europe (HRE) is a series of studies that have been carried out since 2012.
+The first three studies resulted in a total of 18 different reports, primarily relating to the long-term changes that are necessary to implement in order to decarbonise the heating and cooling sector in Europe.

 Before Heat Roadmap Europe

 Heat Roadmap Europe 1 was developed to understand if the approach from Heat Plan Denmark could be extended to a European scale, and if it was possible to make a geographic and system analysis of the European heating sector, in addition to introducing the idea that district heating could play a significant role in decarbonising the EU energy system, as well as suppressing